alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 Let's also set up some helpers to looks for our `#tag`, as well as a reusable regex to remove punctuation when we need to.

+> We need to introduce >>>, because it's not obvious and we're already using it
+> in a "bigger" app.

 Along with our ZSink, we can make _compose_ our ZPipeline components together with the `>>>` operator, and bundle them together as: